ctrl-alt-delete101/CatamaranProject/README.md

 # CatamaranProject
-Robotics at Maryland onboarding training code for catarman!
+Robotics at Maryland onboarding training code for our catarman!